WHAT IS STREAMING?

 Both of these percentages jumped significantly in 2017.

 Suggestion: Before selecting a device, check out the services you are interested in and find out what devices those services say they work with.
-For streaming video, Chickamauga Telephone Corporation recommends a minimum Internet service speed of 20 Mbps and suggests our 200 Mbps Internet service for the best experience, where available.
+For streaming video, Chickamauga Telephone Corporation recommends a minimum Internet service speed of 20 Mbps and suggests our 400 Mbps or 1 Gig Internet service for the best experience, where available.
 We are here to help!
 Give us a call today and let us help you “cut the cord” and begin enjoying better and more affordable TV programming today!

-*If your TV isn't "smart" (it does not have built in applications for streaming), streaming devices can be purchased and plugged in to the USB or HDMI port in your TV.
+*If your TV isn't "smart" (it does not have built in applications for streaming), streaming devices can be purchased and plugged in to the HDMI port in your TV.
 Check your TV first to make sure it can accommodate a streaming device.
-USB and HDMI ports come standard on many TVs manufactured in recent years, but some may not have these ports.
+HDMI ports come standard on many TVs manufactured in recent years, but some may not have these ports.

 Please Note: Chickamauga Telephone Corporation is not affiliated with any of the streaming services or devices listed above.
 This page is for informational purposes only.
 Trademarks, indicated by “®”, and logos remain the trademark of their individual rights-holders and are not to be construed as any form of endorsement.